Divithura (TV series)

 Divithura is a 2021 Sri Lankan reality thriller teledrama broadcast on Hiru TV.
 The series is directed by Chamara Jayaweera, produced by Hiru TV and created by Kaushalya Pathirana.
 It was released on 23 April 2021 and continues in every weekday from Monday to Friday at 8:00 pm to 8:30 pm.

-The teledrama stars popular singer Hector Dias in acting debut along with Shanudrie Priyasad and Himali Sayurangi in lead roles.
-The supportive cast include popular singer Athula Adikari, Sujeewa Priyal, Soorya Dayaruwan, Nilushi Pawanya and Sarath Karunarathne whereas veteran songstress Chandrika Siriwardena also made her acting debut.
+The teledrama stars popular singer Hector Dias in his acting debut along with Shanudrie Priyasad and Himali Sayurangi in lead roles.
+The supporting cast includes singer Athula Adikari, Sujeewa Priyal, Soorya Dayaruwan, Nilushi Pawanya and Sarath Karunarathne whereas veteran singer Chandrika Siriwardena also made her return to acting.

 Plot

 The drama revolves around a reality program.
 The program owner, Themiya has chosen three judges including famous singer, Agasti.
 Agasti has an illegitimate daughter, Esha, but refuses to reveal it.
 On the other hand, Esha who was told by her mother that her father was met with an accident, finds out that Agasti is her actual father.
 After that, Esha decides to join with the reality program to revenge upon her father as the reason of she was orphaned by father 20 years before.